Join us at 3ppp’s leading 4th annual Low Carbon Britain conference.

 Britain’s cities are currently exploring ways to harness the power of data and technology to make their cities a better place to live, work and play.
 Cities and their citizens generate a huge amount of data, which can be used in smart ways to achieve big things.
 A city is nothing without its people, so where better to explore how we can fuse open data and technology to make a real difference to lives of citizens.
 “Smart cities are the future and we want to make sure our cities are equipped to deliver for their citizens of Britain.
 This means being smart about how we use data and technology to improve services, promote innovation and empower people and communities.”

-On 11 August Mayor of London, Sadiq Khan, published his draft London Environment Strategy.
+In May 2018 Mayor of London, Sadiq Khan, published his London Environment Strategy.
 The Mayor is taking a range of actions to improve the environment now, setting London on the path to create a better future

 The state of London’s environment affects everyone who lives in and visits the city – it helps Londoners to stay healthy, makes London a good place to work and keeps the city functioning from day to day.